ebbba-org/ansible-role-bigbluebutton/README.md

 ### Other stuff not full migrated to BBB 3.0 yet.

+> [!warning]
-Those config options may work, but some are also broken, have no effect, or will be removed soon.
-Use
+This is a junkyard of old BBB 2.7 configs that are not fully migrated yet.
+They may work, but some are also broken, have no effect, or will be removed soon.
+Do not rely on these!!!

 **`bbb_nginx_privacy`** (default: `false`)\
   Reduce nginx logging to just error logs.